So why IS Everybody Talking about Jamie?

 "That was a first for me - I normally go away and think about it."

-Everybody's Talking about Jamie has seen a successful and critically-acclaimed transferral to the West End - receiving five Olivier nominations earlier this year - with The Guardian calling it "a fizzing, feeling instant hit", and The Daily Telegraph predicting it to "become a cult classic".
+Everybody's Talking about Jamie has seen a successful and critically-acclaimed transferral to the West End - receiving five Oliver nominations earlier this year - with The Guardian calling it "a fizzing, feeling instant hit", and The Daily Telegraph predicting it to "become a cult classic".

 Marianka Swain - the UK editor in chief of Broadway World told the BBC: "After watching dozens of West End shows, it felt like a breath of fresh air."